uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/basic-image-manipulation.md

 ```
 ![Cropped Competition Photo](../img/pasted.png)

-Right now, there is a white background around the target, but we want to paste just the target
+Right now, there is a white background around the target, but we want to paste just the
-on to a background slice.
+target onto a background slice.
 How can we make everything but the target _transparent_?
-Luckily, we
-can use the alpha channel on an image.
-This controls the pixel transparency value.
-We will set
+Luckily, we can mainpulate the alpha channel on an image.
+This controls the pixel
-all white pixels to 0 alpha.
+transparency value.
+We will set all white pixels to 0 alpha.

 ```python
 for x in range(rotated_image.width):